francdoc/libximc/examples/testapp_C/README.txt

 	- to quickly build and run the example on Linux, you can run the script testapp_C.sh .
 You don't need to install a library for it to work.
 The script will automatically build and run the example.
 If the script outputs a message that the device has not been found, you need to change the device address in the script to the correct one: ./testapp_C xi-com:/dev/ttyACM0

 * For Windows:
-	- to build and run the example, you need to use the Visual Studio 2013 environment.
+	- to build and run the example, you need to use the Visual Studio 2013.
 Make sure that Microsoft Visual C++ Redistributable Package 2013 is installed
 	- the library with dependencies is located in the ximc/winX folders.
 The following files are required for the example to work: libximc.dll , xibridge.dll
 	- open the example /testapp_C/testapp_C.sln, compile and run it from the IDE

-To work with the example in the CodeBlocks environment:
+To work with the example in the CodeBlocks:
 * For macOS X:
 	- Copy ximc/macosx/libximc.framework, ximc/ximc.h to the examples/testapp_C directory.
 	- Install XCode compatible with CodeBlocks.